phpsec/phpSec/README.md

 $classLoader = new SplClassLoader('phpSec', '/var/www/vendor/phpSec/lib');
 $classLoader->register();
 ```

+If you already have a PSR-0 compatible autoloader for your project there is no need to add another.
+All you have to do is to register the *phpSec* namespace to the *phpSec/lib* folder.

 For documentation on how to use the various phpSec functionality, take alook at the [phpsec/doc](https://github.com/phpsec/doc) repository.